Sandy Farley N7RQ

 Please QSL direct with SASE, via Club Log, or via LOTW.

 My LOTW & Club Log files were last updated 26 March 2023.

-Regarding eQSL, QRZ Log or Club Log - Sorry, I don't use these services.
+Regarding eQSL & QRZ Log - Sorry, I don't use these services.

 I received my ticket in October 1990 as N7PQP a couple weeks before the CQWW SSB contest.
 With a Kenwood TS530S and a small vertical antenna on a condo patio, I spent the weekend of the contest listening to all the different contesters, looking up their locations, dumbfounded at the number and variety of people on the air.
 To say I was hooked is to put it mildly.
 Within a year, I had earned my Extra Class license and was busy contesting and active in two local amateur radio clubs.

 Field Days provided a great opportunity to learn many aspects of amateur radio, and it was an awesome training ground for learning and honing contesting techniques.
 I had the added advantage of working Field Day next to some of the world’s now-best-known DXers and contesters, who I’m still proud to call friends and role models.

 After a few years’ absence from amateur radio, I got back in the saddle with a 100-watt Kenwood TS870S, and a Mosley TA53M + 40 meter add-on dipole on a 48-foot HDBX tower in east central Phoenix, Arizona.
 I was fortunate to be invited to guest op at the QTH of K8IA, Bob Epstein, a seasoned and enthusiastic contester, and former Contest Coordinator for CADXA.
 My first-ever 80 meter and 160 meter contacts were made from his QTH.
 Little did I know, those first years of experiences at digging out and working weak-signal stations with my modest first rig and antenna would pay off on 80 and 160.